Program Title – Electrical Engineering Technology

 Semester 5

-Technical Report I & II concentrate on the completion of an independent technical project.
+Technical Report I and II concentrate on the completion of an independent technical project.
 This course mirrors working conditions that are frequently encountered in industry; that is, it is a self-directed, comprehensive study of a specific topic in the student’s field, not one covered in other courses.
 In Technical Report I, students prepare a detailed project schedule, meet with faculty advisors, prepare progress reports, and deliver a formal technical project proposal.
 Students begin work on the project in this course in preparation for project completion in Technical Report II.

 This course introduces the student to power system protection and control.
 The course introduces fundamental concepts in protection and control including fuses, circuit breakers, power utility DC control circuits and protective relays.
 This course will prepare the student for further study in protection and control where the emphasis will be on protective relay programming and applications.